 Where to Download ADB and Fastboot

 Hit the links below to download ABD and fastboot from Google directly.
 Once downloaded unzip the files, and you will have a folder named platform-tools.
-Inside this folder you will have the adb and fastboot executables which we will be using later.
+Inside this folder, you will have the ADB and fastboot executables which we will be using later.

 ADB and Fastboot Drivers

 Windows users also need to download and install ADB and fastboot drivers for their Android devices.
-You can find links to for major manufacturers below.
+You can find links to major manufacturers below.

 Mac and Linux users need not worry about drivers.

 Install ADB and Fastboot